If you are reading this, you are probably researching what an elopement is and how it is different from a traditional wedding.

 Start by thinking of the places that have an important meaning for you both, what do you like, or how adventurous or luxurious you want your elopement to be.

-While downsizing weddings is a growing trend, there are some services you just cannot skip, like hiring a professional wedding planner, especially if you are thinking about a destination elopement and find it hard to travel to your dream destination.
+While downsizing weddings are a growing trend, there are some services you just cannot skip, like hiring a professional wedding planner, especially if you are thinking about a destination elopement and find it hard to travel to your dream destination.

 Do I need an elopement planner?